 One of the primary ways we'll stay in contact is through email.
 Though not graded, emails are important and will be expected to be professional.
 I do my best to respond to emails Monday through Friday, but I typically do not check my email over the weekend.
-Complex questions are best saved for office hours (listed at the top of the syllabus, but also by appointment).
-Please do not use email as a substitute for attending class.
+Complex questions are best saved for in-person conversations Please do not use email as a substitute for attending class.